 I’ve used the word “largely”, instead of “solely”, defensive.
 This is because there are often stakeholders who either don’t understand best practice enough to understand what is and isn’t of real strategic value, or you may have people who are so invested in the defensive positioning that they are making (lame) excuses for continuing it.

 Once you get them together, write the total, potential figure on a whiteboard.
 Tell them that’s their budget, and we’re going to brainstorm options for sponsorship.
 Once you’ve got some options, narrow it down to two or three that really turn them on.
 Then you should do a brainstorm on how you could leverage them, if you could do anything and have any benefits you want.
-If you don’t have a strong process for this, you may want to get a copy of The Corporate Sponsorship Toolkit, which outlines the whole process in a way that should get you some great, strategic, creative ideas.

 Once you’re done, point out that these new options are out there, and would they rather stay with what you have for negligible returns or invest in something with a lot of scope?
 I’ve done this a lot.
 They always say “scope”.